dbt-labs/dbt-bigquery/CONTRIBUTING.md

 ## Getting the code

 You will need `git` in order to download and modify the `dbt-bigquery` source code.
-On macOS, the best way to download git is to just install [Xcode](https://developer.apple.com/support/xcode/).
+You can find direction [here](https://github.com/git-guides/install-git) on how to install `git`.

 ### External contributors